-You may request a copy of a candidate’s original script through our access to scripts service, or a copy of a candidate’s reviewed script as part of a review of results.
+Exams officers can download a copy of a candidate’s original script on-demand via Access to Scripts, or you can request a copy of a candidate’s reviewed script as part of a review of results.

-If you have made an access to scripts request, annotations are made by the original examiner.
+If you have used Access to Scripts to download a script, annotations are made by the original examiner.
 Annotations on a copy of a reviewed script are made by the reviewing examiner.

 Annotations have two main purposes: